Vitaxses/TheOtherRoles-E/README.md

 Thanks to miniduikboot & GD for hosting modded servers (and so much more)

 TheOtherRoles - For The Coding Framework

+The Other Roles Enhanced Credits:
+[The-Town-Of-Us-R](https://github.com/eDonnes124/Town-Of-Us-R) - For the Swooper role

 The Other Roles Credits: